main Welcome Our Stories Other Haunts

 South Elevation by Marvin Davis, 1961.

 Since the building's construction, we've added a number of interesting touches to the exterior.
 The second-floor balcony, which wraps around the frequently-viewed south and east façades of the building, is adorned with charming white wicker furniture, a staple in semi-outdoor settings of the Victorian era.
-Hanging plants, a barometer, and a telescope poised to view the riverbend, complete the general look, reminiscent of the "sea-merchant-with-a-secret" theme abandoned in the final show concept.
-The focal point of the balcony, however, is the be-lilied mourning wreath hanging from the balustrade, flanked by black crepe bunting, between the center columns of the pronaios.
-Added by Show Quality Imagineers during the sizable 1995 attraction refurbishment, these seemingly minor period details create a tremendous impact.
-The black fabric itself is dramatic, recalling the stark totality of the kind of mourning inspired by Queen Victoria's mourning for Prince Albert in the mid- to late-nineteenth century.
-The mourning wreath, replete with the stereotypically funereal Callalily, was a common symbol of death - perhaps originally a quarantine warning - hung on the front doors of households in deep mourning for recent family losses.
+Hanging plants, a barometer, and a telescope poised to view the riverbend (alas, now gone), have at times completed the general look, reminiscent of the "sea-merchant-with-a-secret" theme abandoned in the final show concept.
+Up until 2005, the focal point of the balcony was the be-lilied mourning wreath hanging from the balustrade, flanked by black crepe bunting, between the center columns of the pronaios.
+Added by Show Quality Imagineers during the sizable 1995 attraction refurbishment, these seemingly minor period details created a tremendous impact.
+The black fabric itself was dramatic in its simplicity, recalling the stark totality of the kind of mourning inspired by Queen Victoria's mourning for Prince Albert in the mid- to late-nineteenth century.
+The mourning wreath, replete with the stereotypically funereal Callalily, was a Victorian symbol of death - perhaps originally a quarantine warning - hung on the front doors of households in deep mourning for recent family losses.

 Next...